plingo: A system for probabilistic reasoning in clingo based on lpmln: Experiments

 In the first experiment, we compare all systems on the task of marginal inference with respect to a query in a probabilistic Grid domain from \cite{zhu12a}, that appeared in a slightly different form in \cite{fibrreshguthjara15a}.
-We have chosen this domain because it can be easily and similarly represented in all these probabilistic languages, which is required if we want to compare all systems at the same time.
+We have chosen this domain because it can be easily and similarly represented in all these probabilistic languages, which is required if we want to compare all systems in terms of a single benchmark.
 In this domain, there is a grid of size $m \times n$, where each node $(i,j)$ passes information to the nodes $(i+1,j)$ and $(i,j+1)$ if $(i,j)$ is not faulty, and each node in the grid can be faulty with probability $0.1$.
 The task poses the following question: what is the probability that node $(m,n)$ receives information from node $(1,1)$?
-To answer this, we run exact marginal inference with all systems, and approximate marginal inference with \splingo\ for different values of $k$: $10^1$, $10^2$, \ldots, and $10^6$.
+To answer this, we run exact marginal inference with all approaches, and approximate marginal inference with \splingo\ for different values of $k$: $10^1$, $10^2$, \ldots, and $10^6$.
 The results are shown in Figure~\ref{fig:results:grid}.
 On the left side, there is a cactus plot representing how many instances where solved within a given runtime.
-The dashed lines represent the runtimes of the approximate marginal inference of \splingo\ for $k=10^5$ and $k=10^6$.
-Among the exact implementations, the system \sproblog\ is the clear winner.
-In this case, its specific algorithm for answering queries is much faster than the other exact systems that either have to enumerate all stable models or, in the case of \splogdco, may have to explore its whole solution tree.
+The dashed lines represent the runtimes of approximate marginal inference in \splingo\ for $k=10^5$ and $k=10^6$.
+Among the exact implementations, \sproblog\ and the \sproblog-based method of \splingo\ are the clear winners.
+Their solving times are almost the same, showing that in this case the translation generated by \splingo\ does not incur in any additional overhead.
+The specific algorithm of \sproblog\ for answering queries is much faster than the other exact systems that either have to enumerate all stable models or, in the case of \splogdco, may have to explore its whole solution tree.
 The runtimes among the rest of the exact systems are comparable, but \splingo\ is a bit faster than the others.
 For the approximation method, on the right side of Figure~\ref{fig:results:grid}, for every value of $k$ and every instance, there is a dot whose coordinates represent the probability calculated by the approximation method and the true probability (calculated by \sproblog).
 This is complemented by Table~\ref{tab:grid:error}, that shows the average absolute error and the maximal absolute error for each value of $k$ in $\%$, where the absolute error for some instance and some $k$ in $\%$ is defined as the absolute value of the difference between the calculated probability and the true probability for that instance, multiplied by $100$.
 We can see that, as the value of $k$ increases, the performance of the approximation method deteriorates, while the quality of the approximated probabilities increases.
 A good compromise is found for $k=10^5$, where the runtime is better than \sproblog, and the average error is below $1\%$.